What Is the Average Electrical Engineer Salary?

-The skills of wireless data communications can increase the electrical engineers’ salary by 24%.
-So, the median base income of an engineer having this skill is estimated to be around $96,617 per year.
+The skills of wireless data communications can increase electrical engineers’ salaries by 24%.
+So, an engineer with this skill’s median base income is estimated to be around $96,617 per year.

 Electrical engineers’ starting salary with this skill is $87,000 per year on average and can go up to approximately $101,000.

-Electrical engineers who possess telecommunications skills have an average salary of $100,085 per year, 28% more than their median annual incomes.
+Electrical engineers with telecommunications skills have an average salary of $100,085 annually, 28% more than their median annual incomes.

-The starting electrical engineers’ annual salary with this skill is $51,000 on average.
-However, the most experienced electrical engineers with telecommunications skills can make up to $128,000 per year.
+The starting electrical engineer’s annual salary with this skill is $51,000 on average.
+However, the most experienced electrical engineers with telecommunications skills can make up to $128,000 annually.